 Blanes Beach is a perfect bay to soak up the scorching summer heat.
 Not only has a crescent shape with 625 meters of gorgeous golden sand beach but also awarded the Blue flag.
 The beach offers different services such as sunbeds and parasols, showers and toilets, rubbish bins, decks for ease of movement, rescue centers and first aid, and a dedicated area for water activities to enjoy the sun and the sea with total comfort.

 At 2 kilometers long, s’Abanell Beach is one of the longest on the Girona coast.
 In addition, it stretches from the cliffs of Sa Palomera, to the western end of Blanes, at the Tordera River.

 Moreover, the beach stretches along a narrow promenade and provides a popular place to stroll and relax.
 During the summer, the beach offers the necessary facilities, including sun loungers and parasols, showers and toilets, litter garbage cans, bridges for easy movement, first-aid and rescue centers, an area dedicated to beach games and lastly water sports.

 via – wikiloc

-The castle was built in the middle of the 13th century, but it knows many changes over time.
-Besides, this magnificent castle offers picturesque views of the splendid Blanes town, and sometimes on the clear days, you can see the silhouette of Montjuic Mountain in Barcelona.
+San Juan Castle is one of the main attractions of Blanes.
+It is an impressive Spanish fortification set at the top of San Juan Hill.
+Besides, the castle built in the middle of the 13th century, but it knows many changes over time.
+Furthermore, this magnificent castle offers picturesque views of the splendid Blanes town, and sometimes on clear days, you can see the silhouette of Montjuic Mountain in Barcelona.

-During summer, be sure to take some water for the hike and choose a time in the early morning or evening.
+During summer, remember to take some water for the hike and choose a time in the early morning or evening.
 Do not forget to wear comfortable shoes and bring a hat and sunscreen.

 4- Santa Maria de Blanes: